 Radar systems are important sensors due to their all weather, day/night, long standoff capability.
 Along with the development of radar technologies, as well as with increasing demands for target identification in radar applications, automatic target recognition (ATR) using synthetic aperture radar (SAR) has become an active research area.
 The latest theoretical developments in classification methodologies quickly find applications in the SAR ATR design.
-Joining these efforts, in this paper, we present a new ATR scheme based on the adaptive boosting (AdaBoost) algorithm, which yields the best classification results reported to date in the literature on the MSTAR public release database.
+Joining these efforts, in this paper, we present a new ATR scheme based on the adaptive boosting (AdaBoost) algorithm [1], which yields the best classification results reported to date in the literature on the MSTAR (Moving and Stationary Target Acquisition and Recognition) public release database.

 The MSTAR data is a standard dataset in the SAR ATR community, allowing researchers to fairly test and compare their ATR algorithms.
 The literature abounds with reports on systems where the MSTAR database is used for validation.
-Among these systems, one most commonly used approach is the template based method, , .
+Among these systems, one most commonly used approach is the template based method [2, 3, 4].
 In this method, for each class, a set of filters (templates) is generated to represent target signatures around different aspect angles; then, a given target is identified as the class whose filters give the "best" output.
 The template based method, however, is computationally inefficient.
-Here, high classification accuracy conditions the creation of large sets of filters for each class, which results in extensive computation both in the training and testing stages.
+Here, high classification accuracy conditions the create of large sets of filters for each class, which results in extensive computation both in the training and testing stages.
 In addition, large memory-storage requirements, inherent to the method, are a major hindrance for its implementation in systems subject to stringent real-time constraints.

 A more appealing approach is to design a classifier, which can be represented by a set of parameters.
-For example, in, the authors use the Neural Network for their ATR system.
+For example, in [5], the authors use the neural network for their ATR system.
 Its parameters can be easily estimated through optimization of a specified cost function, as for example in the back-propagation algorithm.
-However, the Neural Network is prone to overfitting.
-Moreover, after training of the Neural Network, its parameter estimates are not guaranteed to be a global-minimum solution of a given optimization function.
+However, the neural network is prone to overfitting.
+Moreover, after training of the neural network, its parameter estimates are not guaranteed to be a global-minimum solution of a given optimization function.
 Recently developed large-margin based algorithms have been reported to successfully alleviate the overfitting problem, while at the same time maintaining the classification efficiency.
-Two typical examples of the margin-based classifiers are the support vector machine (SVM) and AdaBoost.
-Contrary to the anticipated superior classification performance, SVM-based ATR systems (e.g.,, ) perform only slightly better than the template based approaches.
-Concerning AdaBoost, the literature reports success of many AdaBoost-based systems for pattern classification (e.g., ).
+Two typical examples of the margin-based classifiers are the support vector machine (SVM) [6] and AdaBoost [1].
+Interestingly, SVM-based ATR systems (e.g., [7, 8]) perform only slightly better than the template based approaches.
+Concerning AdaBoost, the literature reports success of many AdaBoost-based systems for pattern classification (e.g., [9, 10]).
 Nevertheless, to our knowledge, it has not yet gained appropriate attention in the SAR ATR community.